coagulant/django-twitter-tag/README.rst

 Here is an example of how your config might look like::

     # settings.py
-    # Make sure to replace with out own, there values are made up
+    # Make sure to replace with your own values, theses are just made up

     # Your access token: Access token
     TWITTER_OAUTH_TOKEN = '91570701-BQMM5Ix9AJUC5JtM5Ix9DtwNAiaaYIYGN2CyPgduPVZKSX'